-LAUNCH promotes student success by providing high impact educational experiences and challenges motivated students in all academic disciplines to graduate from an enriched, intellectually-stimulating curriculum.
+LAUNCH promotes student success by providing high-impact educational experiences and challenges motivated students in all academic disciplines to pursue an enriched, intellectually-stimulating curriculum.
 LAUNCH joins the university community in making Texas A&M a welcoming environment for all individuals.
-We are committed to helping our students understand the cultures which set us apart and appreciate the values that bring us together.
+We are committed to helping our students understand the cultures that set us apart and appreciate the values that bring us together.

 In terms of professional and intellectual development, being involved in undergraduate research allows students to participate in a scholarly community of students with common interests, to learn more about their future professional field, and to develop a close working relationship with acclaimed faculty.
-Research experiences make students more competitive for scholarships, internships, jobs, international opportunities and admission to top graduate and professional programs.
-Perhaps most importantly, engaging in undergraduate research allows students to experience the excitement of working collaboratively to create new knowledge, solve cutting-edge problems, and develop new insights—life skills that are increasingly valued in our world.
+Research experiences make students more competitive for scholarships, internships, jobs, international opportunities, and admission to top graduate and professional programs.
+Perhaps most importantly, engaging in undergraduate research allows students to experience the excitement of working collaboratively to create new knowledge, solve cutting-edge problems, and communicate more effectively—life skills that are increasingly valued in our world.

 Campus-wide programs coordinated by LAUNCH: Undergraduate Research include the Undergraduate Research Scholars program, the Undergraduate Research Ambassadors, and the publication of Explorations: the Texas A&M Undergraduate Journal.
-The office offers workshops for undergraduate students on getting started in research, finding summer research opportunities, research presentations and thesis writing, as well as workshops for faculty and graduate students on mentoring undergraduate researchers.
-LAUNCH: Undergraduate Research also works with groups across campus to promote and facilitate activities that support undergraduate research opportunities, such as summer Research Experience for Undergraduate (REU) programs and the LAUNCH-Sigma Xi Research Expo.
-Lastly, the office provides assistance for developing externally funded proposals and implementation of funded projects that have undergraduate research involvement, such as National Science Foundation REU, Beckman Scholars, and Howard Hughes Medical Institute Education grants.
+The office offers workshops for undergraduate students on getting started in research, finding summer research opportunities, developing research presentations, and organizing thesis writing, as well as workshops for faculty and graduate students on mentoring undergraduate researchers.
+LAUNCH: Undergraduate Research also works with groups across campus to promote and facilitate activities that support undergraduate research opportunities, such as Summer Undergraduate Research Experiences, National Science Foundation Research Experiences for Undergraduates (REU) programs, the LAUNCH Undergraduate Research Expo, and the LAUNCH Undergraduate Research Scholars Symposium.
+Lastly, the office provides assistance for developing externally-funded proposals and implementation of funded projects that have undergraduate research involvement, such as National Science Foundation REU, Beckman Scholars, and Howard Hughes Medical Institute Education grants.

 Undergraduate Research Scholars Program

-Any junior or senior student with a cumulative Texas A&M GPR of 3.0 or above may apply to the Undergraduate Research Scholars program.
+Completion of the Undergraduate Research Scholars program confers a stand-alone, university-level Honors distinction upon graduation regardless of whether the participant is a member of a departmental or college Honors program, or the University Honors program.
+Any junior or senior student with a cumulative Texas A&M GPA of 3.0 or above may apply to the Undergraduate Research Scholars program.
+Check the program website for additional eligibility requirements.
 Groups of at least two students collaborating as a team on a single project may also apply.
-The Research Scholars program requires two long semesters of independent research supervised by a faculty advisor that culminate in a scholarly product.
-The scholarly product may be a research thesis, an accepted article in a professional journal, an exhibit, a performance, or other product as determined by the faculty advisor in collaboration with the LAUNCH: Undergraduate Research Office.
-Participants are selected for this program based on the quality of their project proposal and their academic record.
+The Undergraduate Research Scholars program requires independent research during the Fall and Spring semesters supervised by an eligible Texas A&M faculty advisor that culminates in a written, scholarly product.
+The scholarly product may be a traditional research thesis, a professional report approved by the faculty advisor, or an accepted article in a professional journal.
+Theses may also include documentation of an exhibit, a performance, or other product as determined by the faculty advisor in collaboration with the LAUNCH: Undergraduate Research Office.
+Undergraduate Research Scholars are also required to do a public presentation of their work, such as at the Undergraduate Research Scholars Symposium, Student Research Week, or other venues.
+Participants are selected for this program based on the quality of their project proposals and their academic records.

-Explorations is an interdisciplinary, student-run journal guided by faculty and administrators that selects and publishes student-authored research, scholarly and creative pieces of general interest in any area.
-Explorations is composed of an Executive Board, Editorial Board, as well as a Marketing and Design Team that work to accomplish the many facets of editing, publishing, and marketing the journal while representing departmental diversity, critical thought, and creativity.
+Explorations is an interdisciplinary, student-led journal guided by faculty and administrators that selects and publishes student-authored research, scholarly, and creative pieces of general interest in any area.
+Explorations is composed of an editorial board made of students that work to accomplish the many facets of editing, publishing, and marketing the journal while representing departmental diversity, critical thought, and creativity.
+The call for new board members is early in the fall semester each year.
+The call for submissions begins in the fall semester and extends into the early spring semester.

-The call for submissions begins late in the fall semester, extending into early-spring.
-Articles are submitted in a two-stage process: first, proposals for articles are reviewed by faculty-student teams; secondly, the resulting full-length articles undergo a second round of peer review.
-Creative works are reviewed by faculty-student teams in a one-stage process.
-Authors of accepted pieces are then paired with student board members who provide editorial assistance and formatting guidance.
-Additionally, the Explorations Board extends a call for cover art submissions based on one of the accepted pieces for that volume.
-Each fall Explorations hosts a journal release event to recognize all who were involved in the making of the latest volume.
+Manuscript submissions go through a two-stage, double-blind, peer-reviewed process.
+First, synopses of prospective manuscripts are reviewed by faculty-student teams; second, full-length manuscripts are evaluated in another round of peer review.
+Authors of accepted pieces are paired with student board members who provide editorial assistance and formatting guidance.
+Explorations hosts a journal release event every fall to recognize all who were involved in the making of the latest volume.

-Acceptance to the journal is highly competitive—less than 20% of submitted proposals are accepted.
-Recently published articles have been from a wide range of academic fields: music, creative poetry, forensics, cancer biology, astrophysics, nanomedicine, computer algorithms, business, geosciences, sociology, aerospace engineering and cultural anthropology.
-To review recent volumes and to find upcoming submission deadlines, visit explorations.tamu.edu.
+Acceptance to the journal is highly competitive—less than 20% of submitted synopses result in published articles.
+Published articles include a wide range of academic fields, including music, creative poetry, forensics, cancer biology, astrophysics, nanomedicine, computer algorithms, business, geosciences, sociology, aerospace engineering, cultural anthropology, and architecture.
+The target audience includes faculty, staff, and students of Texas A&M University, other institutions of higher learning, as well as parents, former students, and current high school seniors.
+To review recent volumes and to find upcoming deadlines, visit explorations.tamu.edu.

 Undergraduate Research Ambassadors

 Undergraduate Research Ambassadors represent LAUNCH: Undergraduate Research at research, recruiting, and outreach events.
-Juniors or seniors with an extensive background in research, a GPR of 3.0 or higher, outstanding oral communication skills and the ability to describe research to a general audience may apply to the program.
-A dozen Ambassadors from multiple disciplines are chosen each year, trained in presentation and leadership, and then participate in a variety of activities including meeting with highly placed members of the University Administration, distinguished faculty, outstanding alumni, prospective students, and parents.
+Undergraduates with an extensive background in research, a GPA of 3.0 or higher, outstanding oral communication skills, and the ability to describe research to a general audience may apply to the program.
+A cohort of about a dozen Ambassadors are chosen to join existing Ambassadors from multiple disciplines each year.
+They are trained in presentation and leadership skills and then participate in a variety of activities including meeting with highly-placed members of the University Administration, distinguished faculty, outstanding alumni, prospective students, and parents.